sibelius/zettelkasten/docs/learning-path/learning-path-backend.md

   - react
 ---

-- [ ] What is React props?
-- [ ] What is React state?
-- [ ] unidirectional data flow
-- [ ] how to create a React component
-- [ ] React hooks (useState, useEffect, and other basics ones)
-- [ ] Effects
-- [ ] How to handle event handlers (onClick)
-- [ ] React Context - share state for a subtree
-- [ ] Recoiljs
-- [ ] How to refactor a class component to hooks
-- [ ] Create React App
+- [ ] learn about basic database modelling, use [excalidraw](https://excalidraw.com/)
-- [ ] Learn what is a bundler, and how to use webpack, rollback and new solutions like vite.
+- [ ] learn how to connect to a database and performe queries
-- [ ] Learn how to do data fetching using pure fetch with useEffect, using react-query, using relay
-- [ ] Learn how to do forms using formik
+- [ ] learn how to expose a CRUD API REST and/or GraphQL
-- [ ] Learn how to handle navigation using react-router
+- [ ] learn how to document the API using Swagger, [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc) is the best for it
-- [ ] Learn how to test using testing-library and jest
+- [ ] learn how to test your API using Postman, and also automated using jest and supertest
-- [ ] Learn how to code split
-- [ ] Learn Suspense
-- [ ] Learn ErrorBoundary
-- [ ] Learn about virtual dom and optimization
-- [ ] Learn how to type components using Typescript
+- [ ] learn how to consume other APIs using fetch
-- [ ] Learn how to sync state to some external data like localStorage, cookies, querystring